loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 Grafana also comes with a small default dashboard so the demo is usable immediately after sync.

+> [!IMPORTANT]
+> This use case is currently not supported on the OrbStack-backed self-contained
+> `vind` path.
+The standard design depends on Central HostPath Mapper and host
+> mount propagation, and those mounts are not available in the current `vind`
+> runtime.
+Use the Generator or another Linux-backed host cluster if you need
+> to validate the real CHPM-based design.

 The important part is the deployment model:

 1. the `tenant-observability-vcluster` template creates a tenant vCluster